aws/jsii/docs/handbooks/language-implementation.md

 Now that we are generating "empty shell" APIs that represent the necessary entities to back the [Standard Compliance Suite] tests, start implementing the *host library* and update the code generator until all the tests pass.
-It's possible to publish artifacts even when tests in the suite are failing.
+It is possible to publish artifacts even when tests in the suite are failing.
 As soon as basic features are working, work on [Building and Packaging](#building-and-packaging) can start, so early feedback can be